 The past year hasn’t provided too many ‘easy button’ opportunities, until now.
 As a mom and the one who is the planner amongst our family and friends, this is one easy button I can get behind.
 Not to mention, I’m saving money.
 Try to name one ‘easy button’ option in life that actually saves you money.
 I can’t.

-Indy is launching what’s called the Indy Attraction Pass.
-With a click of a button, you can buy one pass to get you into five of Indy’s top cultural attractions for one discounted rate.
+Indy is re-launching the Indy Attraction Pass.
+With a click of a button, you can buy one pass to get you into eight of Indy’s top cultural attractions for one discounted rate.
 The only decision left to make is whether or not you have one-day or three-days to explore the Circle City.
-The one-day attraction pass is $52 for adults and $42 for children.
-The three-day attraction pass is $90 for adults and $68 for children, saving up to 50 percent off collective museum admission.
-And, with three attractions - The Eiteljorg Museum, Indiana State Museum, and Indianapolis Zoo - all within walking distance to downtown hotels and a part of scenic White River State Park, you could piece together your ideal getaway with the Indy Attraction Pass.
+The one-day attraction pass is $48 for adults and $37 for children.
+The three-day attraction pass is $75 for adults and $65 for children, saving up to 50 percent off collective museum admission.
+And, with three attractions - The Eiteljorg Museum, Indiana State Museum, and Indianapolis Zoo, and Indiana Historical Society - all within walking distance to downtown hotels and a part of scenic White River State Park, you could piece together your ideal getaway with the Indy Attraction Pass.

 The pass is so easy to use.
 Once purchased, the pass is delivered to your phone via text and email and is ready to use immediately.
 There is no app to download, as the pass can be saved to your phone’s home screen for easy one-tap access.
 Upon visiting a participating attraction, you show your phone to redeem with contactless mobile entry.

 The pass gives you access to these five Indy attractions, and as a veteran visitor of these hot spots, allow me to provide some tips for those that have one or three days to explore and build out their Indy itinerary.